 Oolong tea (partially fermented)

-The tea leaves are partially oxidized and are often scented and flavored (eg: jasmine flowers).
+Tea leaves are partially oxidized and are often fragrant and flavored (eg jasmine flowers).

 - Nutritional characteristics: